 While it may be tempting to stretch out the term of your mortgage to keep your payments down, it will cost you more — much more — in the long run.
 Mortgage interest can add up to tens of thousands of dollars over the life of your mortgage, so the faster you can pay it off, the more money you’ll save.

 But you don’t have to win the lottery or live on a shoestring budget to do it.
-Here are a few simple ways to own your home sooner:
+Here are a few simple ways to pay off your mortgage faster:

 Make accelerated bi-weekly payments

 Instead of paying your mortgage every month, split the monthly mortgage amount in half and pay every two weeks.
 This is referred to as “accelerated” bi-weekly payments.
 You end up making a total of 26 payments per year — or two extra payments — in a 52-week period.